-- If an eligible household receives a monthly federal subsidy (e.g., a Housing Choice Voucher, Public Housing, or Project-Based Rental Assistance) and the tenant rent is adjusted according to changes in income, the renter household may receive ERA assistance for the tenant-owed portion of rent or utilities that is not subsidized.
+- If an eligible household receives a monthly federal subsidy (e.g., a Housing Choice Voucher, Public Housing, or Project-Based Rental Assistance) and the tenant rent is adjusted according to changes in income, the renter household may receive ERAP assistance for the tenant-owed portion of rent or utilities that is not subsidized.

 On-Site Application Intake Locations - Appointment Required

 There are four in-person application intake locations in Broward County, at the County’s four

 Family Success Center locations.
 Appointments are required.
 Applicants going to one of the intake centers must follow COVID-19 protocols: